revyos-ros/Universal_Robots_Client_Library-release/README.md

 implemented in order to create external applications leveraging the versatility of Universal Robots robotic manipulators.

+The library has no external dependencies besides the standard C++ libraries such as ROS, or boost to make it easy to integrate and maintain.
+It also serves as the foundation for the ROS and ROS 2 drivers.

 <!-- markdownlint-disable MD033 -->
 <div align="center">
   <img src="doc/resources/family_photo.png" alt="Universal Robot family" style="width: 90%;"/>